MechWolf/MechWolf/docs/source/guide/gentle_intro.rst

 This gentle introduction is made for people with **absolutely no coding experience** who are likely feeling very lost right now.
 To tell if this guide is right for you, if you know what the command ``pip install XXXXX`` does, then feel free to skip this section.
 If not, welcome!
+We'll cover the background knowledge you'll need for the general :doc:`getting started guide
+<../guide/getting_started>`.

 Learn Python
 ------------